Fatma-Alhabbash/Guessing_Game/README.md

     This function determines if the user wants to play again or not.
 6. ```play()``` function:
     This is the last function used to call other needed functions in the program and initialize the game.

+*Thanks for taking the time to review this project.
+I hope you found it useful.*